 This discussion and analysis is intended to serve as an introduction to CHEFA's basic financial statements.
 CHEFA's basic financial statements comprise two components: 1) financial statements, and 2) notes to the financial statements.
-Separate financial statements are presented for CHEFA (primary government) and the two component units CHESLA and CSLF.
+Separate financial statements are presented for CHEFA (primary government), which includes CCDC, and the two discretely presented component units CHESLA and CSLF.